Strong Justice from Fort Lauderdale Lawyers When Property Owners Fail to Protect Customers and Visitors

 Tough advocacy for victims of negligent security throughout Miami-Dade and South Florida

 Being the victim of a criminal attack is undoubtedly terrifying.
 While catching and convicting criminals is the duty of the police, the story often does not end there.
 Commercial property owners can’t just put all the blame on the criminal – they may share some of the liability as well.
 If you were the victim of a crime on someone else’s property, you may have the right to bring a civil lawsuit against that property owner.

 At Yeboah Law Group, P.A., our lawyers file claims against gas stations, bars, nightclubs, apartment complexes, hotels, and owners of other properties throughout South Florida if their negligence caused your injuries.
 Negligence means more than failing to mop up floors and fix railings.
 We bring court cases if the owner did not take the security of anyone who might enter the property seriously.
-Let our negligent security attorneys in Miami take care of the civil side of things, while law enforcement works on putting your attacker behind bars.
+Let our negligent security attorneys in Fort Lauderdale take care of the civil side of things, while law enforcement works on putting your attacker behind bars.

 Common examples of negligent security